ksk385/c2log-marketing/_blogs/importance-of-logging-controlled-substances.md

 - **Regular Training**:
   Ensure that all staff, especially those involved in the dispensing process, are regularly trained on the importance of accurate logging and the procedures to follow.

 Are you a pharmacy looking for a reliable, intuitive, and secure system to log controlled substances?
-Look no further than C2Log.
+Look no further than C2 Log.
 With our expertise in the controlled substances logging, we've developed a solution tailored for independent pharmacies, retail community pharmacies, and private hospital pharmacies.
-[Join the waitlist](/join-waitlist/) for early access to C2Log and revolutionize the way you manage controlled substances.
+[Join the waitlist](/join-waitlist/) for early access to C2 Log and revolutionize the way you manage controlled substances.